smithy-lang/smithy-rs/design/src/rfcs/rfc0005_service_generation.md

 ### Performance

 This new framework is built with performance in mind.
-It refrains from allocating memory when not needed and try to use a majority of [borrowed](https://doc.rust-lang.org/std/borrow/trait.Borrow.html) types, handling their memory lifetimes so that a request body can be stored in memory only once and not [cloned](https://doc.rust-lang.org/std/clone/trait.Clone.html) if possible.
+It refrains from allocating memory when not needed and tries to use a majority of [borrowed](https://doc.rust-lang.org/std/borrow/trait.Borrow.html) types, handling their memory lifetimes so that a request body can be stored in memory only once and not [cloned](https://doc.rust-lang.org/std/clone/trait.Clone.html) if possible.

 The code is implemented on solid and widely used foundations.
-It uses [Hyper](https://hyper.rs/) to handle the HTTP protocol, the [Tokio](https://tokio.rs/) ecosystem for asynchronous (non-blocking) operations and [Tower](https://docs.rs/tower/) to implement middleware such as timeouts, rate limiting, retries, and more.
+It uses [Hyper](https://hyper.rs/) to handle the HTTP requests, the [Tokio](https://tokio.rs/) ecosystem for asynchronous (non-blocking) operations and [Tower](https://docs.rs/tower/) to implement middleware such as timeouts, rate limiting, retries, and more.
 CPU intensive operations are scheduled on a